kitbs/stubs/README.md

 ## What is a stub?

 A stub is a file or series of files that you wish to replicate on command.
 Furthermore, the file names, folder structure and content can be made unique with the use of variables.
-Save your stubs, groups of related files, in folders with a descriptive name and render them using methods documented below:
+Save your stubs, groups of related files, in folders with a descriptive name and render them using methods documented below.

 ## Render stubs

+### Basic usage

-Simply declare the source, output and which variables to render.
+Simply declare the source path, output path, and which variables to render.

 ```php
 use Stub\Stub;
 ```

 #### Process a folder and output files to another folder:

 ```php
 (new Stub)
     ->source('stubs/stub-1')